5 runs for beginners in Banff & Lake Louise

 Author: Banff & Lake Louise Tourism

-The soaring peaks of Banff and Lake Louise make for a truly bucket-list ski experience, but for beginners, the scale can make for an intimidating start to your ski careers.
+The soaring peaks of Banff and Lake Louise make for a truly bucket-list ski experience, but for beginners, the scale can make for an intimidating start to your ski career.
 No need to worry though, as all three resorts in Banff and Lake Louise have plenty of runs that make it easy for you to find your ski legs.

 Here’s the complete guide to beginner runs in Banff and Lake Louise: